Trusted Law Firm Fighting Against DUI and OUI Charges

 Waiting Too Long to Respond Could Damage Your Case

 If you’ve already been arrested and criminally charged, or if you suspect you’re being investigated and charges are forthcoming, contact Kilroy Law Firm.
-As a former prosecutor, Attorney Kilroy has devoted his firm to the practice of law in Rhode Island and Massachusetts.
+As a former prosecutor, DUI Attorney Kilroy has devoted his firm to the practice of law in Rhode Island and Massachusetts.
 Due to his experience, he knows what’s at stake for you and will work zealously to safeguard your rights and provide you with the best possible defense.

 Don’t wait to contact our OUI and Providence DUI lawyer until criminal charges have been filed against you.
-The sooner you contact our office, the sooner we can begin preparing a rigorous defense.
+The sooner you contact our office, the sooner we can begin preparing a vigorous defense.
 To schedule a free consultation, contact us online or call or text us at (401) 855-9023.